axibase/atsd/rule-engine/functions-web-query.md

 ## Overview

-The functions in this section perform an HTTP request to external web service and return the result in the object with following fields:
+The functions execute an HTTP request to an external web service and return the `response` object with the following fields:

 **Field**    | **Type** | **Description**
 -------------|----------|----------------
-content      | string   | Response body
+content      | string   | Response body text. status       | int      | Status code, such as `200` or `401`.
-headers      | map      | Map of HTTP headers.
-Header values with the same name are separated by a comma. status       | int      | HTTP response code duration     | long     | Time in milliseconds between creating a request object and receiving response
+headers      | map      | Response headers.
+Header values with the same name are separated by a comma. duration     | long     | Time, in milliseconds, between initiating a request and downloading the response.

 ### `webNotify`